gatsbyjs/gatsby/docs/blog/2019-08-07-theme-jam/index.md

 **So please join us in congratulating Vojtěch Holík and Allan Pooley on their outstanding work on [`gatsby-theme-simplecast`](https://github.com/vojtaholik/gatsby-theme-simplecast) and [`gatsby-theme-legals-prismic`](https://github.com/littleplusbig/gatsby-theme-legals-prismic)!**

-### Vojtěch’s Simplecast Gatsby Theme
+### Vojtěch's Simplecast Gatsby Theme

 ![Demo of the Simplecast Gatsby theme.](images/gatsby-theme-simplecast.gif)

-Vojtěch combined data sourcing from [Simplecast](https://simplecast.com/)’s API, beautiful design, and an explorable UX to create this powerful theme for podcasters.
+Vojtěch combined data sourcing from [Simplecast](https://simplecast.com/)'s API, beautiful design, and an explorable UX to create this powerful theme for podcasters.

 **Check out the theme: [source code](https://github.com/vojtaholik/gatsby-theme-simplecast) · [demo](https://gatsby-theme-simplecast.netlify.com/)**

-### Allan’s Prismic-Powered Legal Pages Theme
+### Allan's Prismic-Powered Legal Pages Theme

 ![Screenshot of the Gatsby Prismic Legals theme.](images/gatsby-theme-legals-prismic-mockup.jpg)

-Allan turned something boring (required legal pages) into something beautiful by pulling common legal pages — such as a “terms & conditions” page — from [Prismic](https://prismic.io/) and putting them into a gorgeous UI.
+Allan turned something boring (required legal pages) into something beautiful by pulling common legal pages — such as a "terms & conditions" page — from [Prismic](https://prismic.io/) and putting them into a gorgeous UI.
 This theme highlights theme composability: combine this theme with others to quickly add required legal pages to any Gatsby site!

 **Check out the theme: [source code](https://github.com/littleplusbig/gatsby-theme-legals-prismic) · [demo](https://gatsby-theme-legals.netlify.com/)**

 ## Thanks to the Entire Community

 We also want to say an enormous **thank you** to everyone who participated in Theme Jam.
-It was so much fun to watch everyone building and creating incredible things using themes, and we can’t wait to see what the future holds.
+It was so much fun to watch everyone building and creating incredible things using themes, and we can't wait to see what the future holds.

 Stay tuned for additional creator spotlights — there were way too many amazing themes to try and pack them all into one post.

 ## Want to Get Involved?

-Just because the Theme Jam is over, it doesn’t mean we’re not super excited to build more themes and see what you can come up with!
+Just because the Theme Jam is over, it doesn't mean we're not super excited to build more themes and see what you can come up with!

-If you’d like to start building themes, here are a few resources:
+If you'd like to start building themes, here are a few resources:

 - [Gatsby theme official docs](/docs/themes/)
 - [Official egghead course on Gatsby themes](https://egghead.io/courses/gatsby-theme-authoring)